DahyannAraya/CDS_Warm_up/CDS_Warm_Up/.ipynb_checkpoints/README-checkpoint.md

 Welcome to our UNSEQUA documentation, integrating robust impact assessment tools with the valuable climate data from the Copernicus Climate Change Service (C3S) with CLIMADA ETH.
-We provide two comprehensive notebooks that serve as a foundational gateway into the world of climate impact analysis.
+We provide four comprehensive notebooks that serve as a foundational gateway into the world of climate impact analysis.

+## Installation and Data Access Documentation - Integration of CLIMADA Impact Assessment with Copernicus Climate Change Service (C3S) data

+**This first book provides guidance on installing CLIMADA and the Copernicus API for accessing data from the Copernicus Data Store (CDS).
+It also demonstrates how to explore, select, and download data from the CDS:**

+- **How to Install CLIMADA the Copernicus API**:Instructions on how to proceed with the installation.
+- **How to Search for Data**: Guidelines on locating the required data sets.
+- **How to Access Data**: Steps to gain access to data once found.
+- **Using Copernicus API with CLIMADA ETH**: Instructions on utilizing the Copernicus API within the context of CLIMADA ETH for environmental data analysis.

 ## Warm-Up documentation - Integration of CLIMADA Impact Assessment with Copernicus Climate Change Service (C3S) data

 **This initial exercise is designed as a framework to introduce users to Copernicus data and CLIMADA.
 Through this exercise, users will learn:**

-- **How to Search for Data**: Guidelines on locating the required data sets.
-- **How to Access Data**: Steps to gain access to data once found.
-- **Using Copernicus API with CLIMADA ETH**: Instructions on utilizing the Copernicus API within the context of CLIMADA ETH for environmental data analysis.
-- **Data Exploration**: Techniques for exploring the data to understand its structure and content.
 - **Introduction to CLIMADA ETH for Impact Analysis**: An overview of how CLIMADA ETH can be used for assessing environmental impacts.
 - **Data Manipulation**: How to process data to transform it into a hazard object suitable for analysis.
 - **Exploring the Hazard Object**: Detailed guide on analyzing the hazard object to extract meaningful insights.